 - Malte Zöckler and Roland Wunderling, authors of DOC++.
 The first version of doxygen borrowed some code of an old version of DOC++.
-Although I have rewritten practically all code since then, DOC++ has still given me a good start in writing doxygen. - All people at Troll Tech, for creating a beautiful GUI Toolkit (which is very useful as a Windows/Unix platform abstraction layer :-) - My brother Frank for rendering the logos. - Harm van der Heijden for adding HTML help support. - Wouter Slegers of Your Creative Solutions for registering the www.doxygen.org domain. - Parker Waechter for adding the RTF output generator. - Joerg Baumann, for adding conditional documentation blocks, PDF links, and the configuration generator. - Matthias Andree for providing a .spec script for building rpms from the sources. - Tim Mensch for adding the todo command. - Christian Hammond for redesigning the web-site. - Ken Wong for providing the HTML tree view code. - Talin for adding support for C# style comments with XML markup. - Petr Prikryl for coordinating the internationalisation support.
-All language maintainers for providing translations into many languages. - Gerald Steffens of E-trend for financial support. - The band Porcupine Tree for providing hours of great music to listen to while coding. - many, many others for suggestions, patches and bug reports.
+Although I have rewritten practically all code since then, DOC++ has still given me a good start in writing doxygen. - All people at Qt Software, for creating a beautiful GUI Toolkit (which is very useful as a Windows/Unix platform abstraction layer:-) - My brother Frank for rendering the logos. - Harm van der Heijden for adding HTML help support. - Wouter Slegers of Your Creative Solutions for registering the www.doxygen.org domain. - Parker Waechter for adding the RTF output generator. - Joerg Baumann, for adding conditional documentation blocks, PDF links, and the configuration generator. - Tim Mensch for adding the todo command. - Christian Hammond for redesigning the web-site. - Ken Wong for providing the HTML tree view code. - Talin for adding support for C# style comments with XML markup. - Petr Prikryl for coordinating the internationalisation support.
+All language maintainers for providing translations into many languages. - The band Porcupine Tree for providing hours of great music to listen to while coding. - many, many others for suggestions, patches and bug reports.